2024-25 Catalog

 ISE 472 Financial Management in Healthcare 3 Credits

-Intensive study of an area of healthcare systems engineering with emphasis upon design and application.
-Written report is required.
+Intensive study of an area of industrial and systems engineering with emphasis upon design and application.
+A written report is required.

 ISE 482 Leadership Development 3 Credits

 Exploration and critical analysis of theories, principles, and processes of effective leadership.
 Managing diverse teams, communication, and ethics associated with leadership.
 Application of knowledge to personal and professional life through projects and team assignments.
-Credit will not be given to a student for both ISE 382 and ISE 482.
+This course is a version of ISE 382 for graduate students, with advanced assignments.
+A student cannot receive credit for both ISE 382 and ISE 482.

 ISE 490 Thesis 1-6 Credits